dgrtwo/dgrtwo.github.com/_posts/2018-02-04-super-bowl-squares.md

 ## # ... with 50 more rows
 {% endhighlight %}

 The most commmon (by a wide margin) is 17.
 This could come from two touchdowns (each with an extra point, or one with two extra points) and a field goal.
-27 is also common, so seven is already looking like a solid bet.
+27 is also common, so 7 as the least significant digit is already looking like a solid bet.

 So let's create a histogram of the most common final digits.
 (I'll do this one in [silver for the Eagles](https://teamcolorcodes.com/philadelphia-eagles-color-codes/)).